 Good luck, and DON’T FORGET TO WEAR SUNSCREEN!

 This is my last post to this blog.
 I want everyone to know how much their support has meant to me through this ordeal.
 All your emails, Facebook posts, cards and gifts – especially the gifts!! – helped lift my spirits when they were pretty low.
 With all sincerity, THANK YOU!
 With your help, I made it through, no worse for the wear.

 Oh, and the broken foot?
 It’s all but healed.
 I don’t have day-to-day pain, but if I take my dogs for a long walk, it hurts by the time I get back.
 At least it’s getting there.

 Again, thank you all for being such wonderful friends.
 AND – you know what I’m about to say – DON’T GO OUTSIDE WITHOUT YOUR SUNSCREEN! :-)

 Today marks eight weeks since the surgery.
 My nose continues to heal, although I think it’s 90% there now.
-These pics were taken today and were not Photoshopped.
+This pic was taken today and wasn’t Photoshopped.

 The scar continues to fade, as does the redness.
 I still use a touch of concealer to even my skintones.
 Overall, I think it looks pretty good, considering what it looked like just eight weeks ago.

 My final appointment with my surgeon was Monday, and he said he was happy with how my healing is progressing.
 Here’s a pic taken today.